 They are illuminating new access points and creating structures born of a commitment to liberation, all in a deeply relational framework that enables a solidarity that transcends the traditional fault lines which often divide the Jewish community.

 Here are some of the streams of work Rise Up grantees are engaged in:

 Leadership development rooted in spiritual, organizational, political and emotional maturity.
 This means building capacities like trust, vulnerability, sitting in discomfort, and adaptive leadership; skills in organizational development, fundraising and strategy; and new approaches to ritual engagement.

 Text and practice from the Jewish tradition, in an educational style that enables people to root in the depths of Torah, Talmud, contemplative practices like Mussar and embodiment.
 Ancient content is made relevant, immersing the “student” and holding them in a transformational way.

 Arts and cultural work is reclaiming song, revitalizing Mizrahi and Sephardic culture from a feminist lens and creating new liturgy based on Jewish holidays and existing prayer.

 Communities rooted in liberation, including JOC-led communities, synagogues centering justice and networks that build spiritual support for leaders forging new pathways.

-Rise Up is embarking on a much-needed documentation project to illuminate the growing field of practitioners who are drawing from the well of Jewish wisdom, practice, and tradition to strengthen Jewish social justice movement work.
+Rise Up embarked on a much-needed documentation project to illuminate the growing field of practitioners who are drawing from the well of Jewish wisdom, practice, and tradition to strengthen Jewish social justice movement work.
 This research is co-sponsored with the Lippman Kanfer Foundation for Living Torah and led by Tobin Belzer.

-The growing and diverse ecosystem of this work
+The growing and diverse ecosystem of this work;

 The impact the work is having on the Jewish social justice movement and Jewish life more generally; and